wisscot/LaoJi/Language/SQL.md

 -- update
 UPDATE table1
-SET col1 = 'sth'
+SET col1 = ...
+WHERE ...

 -- delete values
-DELETE FROM xxtable
+DELETE FROM table1

 -- create a view
 CREATE VIEW viewname AS